 What impact will pro-Palestine protests have on the DNC?
 Tens of thousands expected in Chicago’s streets

-When the Democratic National Convention gets underway in Chicago next week, it is expected to be accompanied by the largest pro-Palestine protests in the city’s history, according to advocacy groups.
+When the Democratic National Convention gets underway in Chicago on Monday, it is expected to be accompanied by the largest pro-Palestine protests in the city’s history, according to advocacy groups.

 Pro-Palestine demonstrators aren’t new to Chicago.
 They have been marching on the city’s streets every weekend since last October, when Hamas attacked Israel, killing some 1,200 people and taking another 250 people hostage.
 An estimated 40,000 Palestinians have since been killed in Gaza and 85 per cent of people displaced from their homes there since the war’s onset.